VI.H. CURRENT COMMITTEES (rev. 3/2009)

 The Program Committee, in cooperation with the Convention Manager, is responsible for preparing the programs for annual meetings and for conducting all business concerning these programs.

-The Program Committee consists of six regular members; two members will be newly appointed each year for three-year terms; of these two, one will chair the committee the following year.
-In addition, there are the following ex-officio members: the liaison from the board, a representative of the Education Committee, and the Convention Manager.
+The Program Committee consists of six regular members; two members will be newly appointed each year for three-year terms; of these two, one will chair the committee the third year.
+Once selected, the incoming Chair’s term will be extended for an additional, fourth year.
+In addition, there are the following ex-officio members: the liaison from the board (the Planning and Reports Officer), a representative of the Education Committee, a MOUG representative, and the Convention Manager.
+An MLStEP Liaison is appointed ex-officio for 2020.
 Regular members shall serve through the end of the annual meeting for which they were appointed.
-The Program Chair works closely with the chair of the Education Committee. (rev. 4/2009) (rev. 12/2013) (rev. 5/2014) (rev. 3/2016)
+The Program Chair works closely with the chair of the Education Committee. (rev. 4/2009) (rev. 12/2013) (rev. 5/2014) (rev. 3/2016) (rev. 1/2019) (rev. 5/2019)

 VI.H.6.c.
 BUDGET REQUESTS